VOF Grant Funding Scheme

 Key dates

-The Application Form and Grant Application Guidelines documents are available to download below under 'How to apply'.
+The Application Form and Grant Application Guidelines documents for 2026 VOF Grants will be available to download below under 'How to apply' in May 2026.

 Who is eligible?